 Already told someone at work and he said I’ll never stick to my resolutions, nobody ever does.
 Told him they’re not resolutions.
 I’m just changing some things.
 He laughed and went out for a cigarette.
 I told him I wasn’t going for one then I threw my pack away.

-Going to buy some of those Nicorette inhalator things that dad used to have as well.
-Probably rubbish but he stopped by using them so may as well give them a go.
+Going to buy some of those electric cigarettes as well.
+Probably rubbish but I may as well give them a go.

 Probably a good thing that I’ve had no money for a month as it’s stopped me going out to the pub with workmates.
 I’ve pretty much been eating Boots meal deals every lunchtime.
 Worked out that I can get a smoothie, a salad and a yoghurt for £3.50.
 Pretty good considering I was spending about £7 at the deli next door to work.